paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-078-trafficking-victims-protection.md

 (4) **Training of Government personnel**

   (A) *In general* — Appropriate personnel of the Department of State, including members of the Service (as such term is defined in [section 3903 of this title](./chapter-052-foreign-service.md#section-3903)), the Department of Homeland Security, the Department of Health and Human Services, the Department of Labor, the Equal Employment Opportunity Commission, and the Department of Justice shall be trained in identifying victims of severe forms of trafficking and providing for the protection of such victims, including juvenile victims.
-The Attorney General and the Secretary of Health and Human Services, in consultation with the Secretary of Labor, shall provide training to State and local officials to improve the identification and protection of such victims.
+The Attorney General and the Secretary of Health and Human Services, in consultation with the Secretary of Labor, shall provide training to State and local officials to improve the identification and protection of such victims in order to fulfill the purposes described in section 20708 22 See References in Text note below. of title 34.

   (B) *Training components* — Training under this paragraph shall include—